Saenamteo: Geography

 The site was a strip of sandy and wet land between the Han River to the south and the Fortress Wall of Hanyang (now Seoul) to the north.
-It is now within Yongsan-gu near the north bank of the Han River.
+It is now within Yongsan District near the north bank of the Han River.

 History

 Saenamteo was used from the early Joseon Dynasty for military training and as a place of punishment for those convicted of political crimes.
 In 1456, a number of royal officials were executed there for plotting to overthrow Sejo of Joseon and restore his deposed nephew, Danjong, to the throne.
 The most famous of these were executed at Saenamteo and became known as the Six Martyred Ministers.
 The six later came to be honored as models of loyalty.

 The Saenamteo site is most famous as the place of execution of Roman Catholic martyrs during four anti-Catholic persecutions in the 19th century, occurring in 1801, 1839, 1846, and 1866.
 The victims included Korean, French, and Chinese priests, missionaries, and laypeople.
 Eleven priests were executed at Saenamteo, while the laypeople were more often executed at the crossroads outside Seosomun and other sites.